-Condensation of the hot CGM directly onto the warp requires that the hot CGM is stable and long-lived down to the circularization radius $\Rcirc\approx0.1\rvir$.
-It has long been argued that a stable hot CGM can exist only if its cooling time $\tcool$ is longer than the halo dynamical or free-fall time $\tff$, a condition satisfied for mean CGM densities above a halo mass threshold of $\sim 10^{11.5}\,\msun$ \citep{White78,birnboim03,keresHowGalaxiesGet2005,Fielding17,Pandya23}, with a secondary dependence on CGM mass and metallicity. \cite{sternMaximumAccretionRate2020} showed that at inner halo radii near $\Rcirc$, the higher density and shorter cooling time imply a higher threshold mass than the outer CGM, of $\sim 10^{12}\msun$, for a CGM mass equal to half the halo baryon budget and characteristic metallicities of $0.3{\rm Z}_\odot$ (see also fig.~2 in \citep{goldnerAccretionDrivenTurbulenceCircumgalactic2025}).
-This predicted `outside-in' hot CGM formation scenario has been identified in the FIRE cosmological zoom simulations \citep{Stern21A,Stern21B, Gurvich23,Kakoly25} and potentially also in TNG50 \citep{Semenov24}.
-It is this higher mass threshold that is required to be surpassed for the warp to condense directly out of the hot CGM.
-Furthermore, even if a stable hot phase exists down to $\Rcirc$, it may be subdominant in terms of accretion rate due to cold flows penetrating the halo and reaching the disc as expected at $z>1$ \citep{Dekel06}.
-We thus expect \hi\ warps condensing directly out of the hot CGM in Milky-Way mass spirals at $z<1$, and potentially also at lower masses if the CGM is depleted in mass.
-This range of mass and redshift is also supported by the feedback-based arguments discussed in the previous section.
+Condensation of the hot CGM directly onto the warp requires that the hot CGM is stable and long-lived down to the circularisation radius $\Rcirc\approx0.1\rvir$.
+It has long been argued that a stable hot CGM can exist only if its cooling time $\tcool$ is longer than the halo dynamical or free-fall time $\tff$, a condition satisfied for mean CGM densities above a halo mass threshold of order $\sim 10^{11.5}\,\msun$ \citep{White78,birnboim03,keresHowGalaxiesGet2005,Fielding17,Pandya23}, with the exact threshold depending on CGM mass and metallicity. \cite{sternMaximumAccretionRate2020} showed that at inner halo radii near $\Rcirc$, the higher density and shorter cooling time imply a higher threshold mass than the outer CGM.
+This threshold is found to be $\sim 10^{12}\,\msun$ for a CGM mass equal to half the halo baryon budget and CGM metallicity of $0.3~{\rm Z}_\odot$ (see also fig.~2 in \citealt{goldnerAccretionDrivenTurbulenceCircumgalactic2025}).
+This predicted `outside-in' hot CGM formation scenario has been identified in the FIRE cosmological zoom simulations \citep{stern21a, stern21b, Gurvich23,Kakoly25} and potentially also in TNG50 \citep{Semenov24}.
+As the warp forms in the inner CGM, it is this higher mass threshold that is required to be surpassed for the warp to condense directly out of the hot CGM.
+Furthermore, even if a stable hot phase exists down to $\Rcirc$, it may be subdominant in terms of accretion to cold flows penetrating the halo and reaching the disc, as may be expected at $z>1$ \citep{Dekel06}. \red{We thus expect \hi\ warps condensing directly out of the hot CGM mainly in Milky-Way mass spirals at $z<1$.
+If CGM have been significantly depleted by feedback, hot CGM can extend down to $\Rcirc$ and form warps also at lower halo masses.}